digitalocean/sample-docker-cobol/README.md

+> ⚠️ **This repository is archived and kept for reference purposes only.**
+> It is no longer maintained and will not receive updates or support.

 # Getting Started #

 These steps will get this sample COBOL application running for you using DigitalOcean.
 This application compiles two separate COBOL files and hostes them at `/` and `/hal`.
 This application uses Python's Flask Framework to route and execute the COBOL binaries.